Forshining/Forshining.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
-Now I'm an undergraduate student majoring in statistics in School of Mathematics at Sun-Yat-Sen University and a coming master majoring in Computer Science, fortunately under the supervision of [Prof. Ling Qing](http://home.ustc.edu.cn/~qingling/).
+Now I'm an undergraduate student majoring in statistics in School of Mathematics at Sun-Yat-Sen University and a coming master majoring in Computer Science, fortunately under the supervision of Prof. Jianhuang Lai.

-My research interests lie at the nexus of differential privacy, theoretical machine learning, high-dimensional statistics and optimization.
+My current research focuses on security and privacy in machine learning theoretically and empirically, espcially in foundation models utilizing tools from high-dimensional statistics, optimization and theoretical machine learning, etc.

 If you have any questions with my blogs and projects, please contact me via email and I'll be glad to have a further discussion with you!